lokadns/tik/address-list/ZBLACKLIST.md

 # Deploy ZBlacklist
 There are many ways to stop the attack into Mikrotik.
-Here just one example using prerouting in RAW and blackhole in NAT.
+Here just one example using RAW and NAT for blackholing.

 ## 1. Add blackhole routing table